 Tummy Time and Acid Reflux in Babies

-Tummy time is when babies lay on their stomachs for a brief time period while they are awake and supervised.
-The AAP recommends supervised tummy time for babies each day to help with head and neck strength which further improves motor development.
+Tummy time is when babies lay on their stomachs for a brief period while they are awake and supervised.
+The AAP recommends supervised tummy time for babies each day to help with head and neck strength, which further improves motor development.
 For more information on how long babies of different ages should practice tummy time, refer to this resource from KidsHealth.
 While babies should practice tummy time, they should not while they are sleeping.
 Once they can roll themselves onto their tummy, it’s okay to let them roll into that position.
-Nevertheless, parents should still put them to sleep on their back.
+Nevertheless, parents should still put them to sleep on their backs.

 One misconception is that placing babies on their backs may aggravate acid reflux or interfere with proper digestion.
-This has been scientifically disproven – when babies are laying on their tummies, the food pipe is above the windpipe.
+This has been scientifically disproven – when babies are lying on their tummies, the food pipe is above the windpipe.

 According to the AAP and the North American Society for Pediatric Gastroenterology, Hepatology & Nutrition (NASPGHAN), sleeping on the back is safest for all babies, even those with reflux.
 The only situations when babies should sleep on their tummy are if they have an unrepaired surgical airway or some other serious issues—in which the doctor may recommend otherwise.

 Parents may try to calm their fussy baby by driving around the neighborhood.
 Dr. Schmit said this practice is fine, but once the baby is back in the home they should be placed in the crib—not left in the car seat to continue sleeping.
 Dr. Schmit also urged any parent using a device such as the “Rock ‘n Play” to stop doing so immediately.